-There is a growing number of academic peer-reviewed papers that describe theories of sensitivity and report results of research studies on sensitivity.
+There is a large and growing number of academic peer-reviewed papers that describe theories of sensitivity and report results of research studies on sensitivity.

 Theories of Environmental Sensitivity

 Biological sensitivity to context: I. An evolutionary-developmental theory of the origins and functions of stress reactivityDevelopment and Psychopathology, 17(2), 271-301.